kordan/moodle-mod_surveypro/README.md

 Credits
 -------
 - Thanks to stronk7 for his continued support.
 His suggestions are milestones, his corrections are 100% reliable and his patience is unlimited.
 His involvement as "integrator" is one of the main quality assurance for this tool.
 His reflections are the main reason for the improvements of this moodle plugin.
-- Thanks to Joseph Rézeau for text revision and English translation.
+- Thanks to Joseph Rézeau for his original text revision.
 - Thanks to Germán Valero for the Spanish and Spanish-Mexican translations.
 - Thanks to those who reported issues and provided feedback.